School of Engineering

 Ph.D.
 Student in Management Science and Engineering, admitted Autumn 2013

-BioI am a PhD Candidate at the Center for Work, Technology and Organization.
+BioI am a PhD Candidate at the Center for Work, Technology and Organization at Stanford.

 I hold a MSc in Management, Organizations & Governance from the London School of Economics and Political Science, and a BA in Sociology from Bogazici University in Istanbul.
 Before joining the doctoral program, I worked for five years at Pfizer, Deloitte and Avea Telecommunications.